 Letter from Birmingham Jail Study Guide - In recognition of the 50th anniversary of Dr. Martin Luther King Jr.'s Letter from Birmingham Jail, Christian Churches Together, one of the largest ecumenical organizations in the U.S., offered a response and created a Study Guide to facilitate reflection either for groups or individuals.
 The webpage for this important document also has an additional introduction for Catholics to the Study Guide and an introductory letter from Bishop Madden and Bishop Flores.

 Intercultural Competencies - This page explains the five competencies that were defined by the U.S. bishops in making "Recognition of Cultural Diversity in the Church" one of their priorities.
-The manual Building Intercultural Competence for Ministers can be found online or obtained in print from USCCB Publishing.
-Regional trainings on the competencies are being scheduled at this time.
-Visit the Intercultural Competency site often for updates.
+The manual Building Intercultural Competence for Ministers is available online.
 If interested in hosting or organizing a training, please contact Yolanda Taylor-Burwell at @email or 202-541-3152.